tlswg/tls13-spec/draft-ietf-tls-tls13.md

 server's choice of the Protocol Version, Session ID and Cipher Suite, and the server's response to the extensions the client offered.

-If the client has provided a ClientKeyExchange with an appropriate set of keying material, the server can then generate its own keying material share and send a ServerKeyExchange message which contains its share of the parameters for the key agreement.
+If the client has provided a ClientKeyShare with an appropriate set of keying material, the server can then generate its own keying material share and send a ServerKeyShare message which contains its share of the parameters for the key agreement.
 The server can now compute the shared secret.
 At this point, a ChangeCipherSpec message is sent by the server, and the server copies the pending Cipher Spec